vicharak-in/shrike-lite/README.md

 Shrike-lite is lighter version of world's first fully open source FPGA Dev board [crowdsupply](https://www.crowdsupply.com/vicharak/shrike) releasing on CrowdSupply Renesas Forge FPGA SLG47910 and RP2350.

 We at vicharak have kept in mind need of a learner, maker and a hobbyist while designing this art.
-This dev board will be your stepping stone in the field of FPGA , reconfigurable and heterogenous computing.
+This dev board will be your stepping stone in the field of FPGA, reconfigurable and heterogenous computing.

 ### Board level Block Diagram